feltus/OSG-GEM/README.md

 SAindex
 *Splice_Sites.txt

+* NOTE: when using STAR, place the gff3 file in the base _reference_ directory

 ### User Input Datasets

 OSG-GEM supports the processing of multiple input datasets into a single Gene Expression Matrix(GEM).
 The user